 And each image’s JPEG file is the entropy.
 It’s an extremely correlated bit fixing source, averaging ~21.4kB in size.
 Such a file’s entropy is conservatively assessed for cryptographic purposes at 21kb, and the instrument can produce 10 frames per second.
 If you exclude the overhead for entropy extraction, the Photonic Instrument creates about 210kb of entropy per second.

 Following entropy extraction to generate a 500kB file of independent and identically distributed random bytes, the rudimentary

 $python3 ./trng.py 500000 | ent Entropy = 7.999640 bits per byte.
 Optimum compression would reduce the size of this 500000 byte file by 0 percent.
 Chi square distribution for 500000 samples is 250.16, and randomly would exceed this value 57.39 percent of the times.
 Arithmetic mean value of data bytes is 127.3968 (127.5 = random).
 Monte Carlo value for Pi is 3.144924580 (error 0.11 percent).
 Serial correlation coefficient is 0.000307 (totally uncorrelated = 0.0).

 diehard but that doesn’t easily fit on this summary page.
 An interesting side note is that

 dieharder or the other standard randomness tests are superfluous.
-The SHA hash and counter based nature of the randomness extractor ensures that a uniform distribution always results.
+The SHA hash and counter based nature of the randomness extractor guarantee a uniform distribution.